omniscoder/Helix/docs/reference/api.md

 Research workflows often start in notebooks or lightweight scripts where shelling out to the CLI is inconvenient.
 The `helix.api` module mirrors the CLI surface area but returns plain Python dictionaries and lists, making it straightforward to serialize to JSON, pass through pandas, or feed into downstream visualization components.

+> **Simulation only:** `helix.api` helpers work exclusively on digital sequences, spectra, or graphs.
+They never prescribe wet-lab procedures or interface with instruments—use them strictly for in-silico analysis and visualization.

 The helpers prefer explicit inputs: every function accepts either an inline `sequence="ACGU..."` **or** an `input_path=Path("sample.fasta")` when DNA/protein IO is relevant.
 Validation happens up front—invalid bases, overlapping arguments, and missing files raise informative `ValueError` or `ImportError` exceptions so that provenance remains audit-friendly.

 ## Function reference